zmcartor/MMC-iOS/_posts/2013-10-02-apps-dont-happen-by-accident.md

 With our winnowed down list of features in hand, let's begin drawing some mockups and piecing together the screens.
 Put your phone or tablet on the pad of paper and trace it's outline.
-Then, (if applicable) draw a rectangle inside to roughly approximate the visual screensize. tadaa!
-Paper iPhone!
+Then, (if applicable) draw a rectangle inside the outline to roughly approximate the visual screensize. tadaa!
+Paper device!

 To add an element of interactivity to your mockups, [I recommend PopApp](https://popapp.in/)